FluenTech/embedded-time/crates-io.md

 at your option.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in time by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `embedded-time` by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.